-The apartments would bring additional vitality to the area.
+The apartments and commercial unit would bring additional vitality to the area.
 The development would overlook all frontages and would enliven the street scene and help to provide natural surveillance of the public realm.
-The proposal has been designed in accordance with the principles of 'Crime Prevention Through Environmental Design' (CPTED), in order to reduce the opportunities for crime and the fear of crime, and the application is supported by a Crime Impact Statement (CIS) carried out by Greater Manchester Police.
-The statement confirms support for the design approach and includes recommendations for a number of detailed design measures to be incorporated into the finished scheme.
+It is supported by a Crime Impact Statement carried out by Greater Manchester Police, which confirms support for the design approach and detailed design measures would be incorporated into the finished scheme.
 It is recommended a condition be attached to any approval requiring the development to achieve 'Secured by Design' accreditation.